 The data quality objectives for the TMDL monitoring effort are described in the Coalition's Quality Assurance Project Plan (QAPP) for the ILRP.
-All quality assurance (QA) for TMDL compliance monitoring is integrated into the Coalition's ILRP monitoring program.
-As required by the ILRP, these QA results have been submitted to the Regional Water Board on a quarterly basis along with targeted environmental monitoring results.
+All quality assurance (QA) samples for TMDL compliance monitoring are integrated into the Coalition's ILRP monitoring program.
+As required by the ILRP, the results of these QA samples have been submitted to the Regional Water Board on a quarterly basis along with targeted environmental monitoring results.

 Representativeness of the data collected was assured by selection of appropriate sampling and analytical methods.
 There was no deviation from the standard operating procedures specified in the QAPP, and the data are considered adequately representative for the purpose of the compliance monitoring program.
 Analytical precision is assessed by analyzing laboratory-prepared matrix spike duplicates, and sampling precision is evaluated by analyzing field-collected sample replicates.
 Analytical accuracy is assessed by routine calibration and analysis of a laboratory-prepared matrix and by addition of surrogate organic compounds to sample matrices.
-Based on the results of field and laboratory QA analyses, precision and accuracy met program data quality objectives and were adequate for the purposes of the monitoring compliance program.
+Based on the results of field and laboratory QA analyses, precision and accuracy tests met program data quality objectives and were adequate for the purposes of the monitoring compliance program.

 Completeness is defined as the percent of planned data that were successfully collected and analyzed.
-Approximately 97% of samples planned for October 2016 through September 2018 were successfully collected and analyzed (i.e., 71 of the 73 scheduled water column samples).
-Based on the total number of planned and analyzed samples, overall completeness for planned chlorpyrifos and diazinon analyses from January 2009 through September 2018 was 99% (Table 3).
-All planned October 2016 through September 2018 TMDL compliance parameters have been successfully collected and analyzed, with the following exception:
+All of the samples planned for October 2018 through September 2020 were successfully collected and analyzed (i.e., 59 of the 59 scheduled water column samples).
+Based on the total number of planned and analyzed samples, overall completeness for planned chlorpyrifos and diazinon analyses from January 2009 through September 2020 is 99% (Table 3).